-ACt offered \$20 per tonne of stored CO2 for dedicated geologic storage projects and \$10 per tonne for CO2 utilization projects with associated storage.
-Dedicated storage projects include injection into a saline aquifer or acid gas disposal.
+Act offered \$20/tonne of stored CO2 for dedicated geologic storage projects and \$10/tonne for CO2 utilization projects with associated storage.
+Dedicated storage projects include injection into a saline aguifer or acid gas disposal.
 Associated storage projects most often reference enhanced oil/gas recovery operations.

-2018 Bipartisan Budget Act (BBA) expanded Section 45Q to provide \$50 per tonne of stored CO2 (CO_x, the Internal Revenue Code uses carbon oxide, which includes CO2) for dedicated storage and \$35 per tonne for associated storage.
-The BBA removed the 75-million-tonne CO2 storage cap from the 2008 act but specified that the 45Q tax credit must be claimed over a 12-year period and that construction or operation must begin prior to 2026.
+2018 Bipartisan Budget Act (BBA) expanded Section 45Q to provide \$50/tonne of stored CO2 (the Internal Revenue Code uses carbon oxide [CO_x], which includes CO2) for dedicated storage and \$35/tonne for associated storage.
+BBA removed the 75-million-tonne CO2 storage cap from the 2008 act but specified that the 45Q tax credit must be claimed over a 12-year period and that construction or operation must begin prior to 2026.

-2022 Inflation Reduction Act (IRA) expanded on the BBA and raised the credit available to \$85 per tonne of carbon oxide stored for dedicated storage and \$60 per tonne for associated storage.
-The IRA also implemented a direct-pay option for qualifying facilities, reduced the carbon capture threshold requirements for eligible projects, and extended the deadline to begin construction by January 1, 2033.
-The major enhancements to 45Q in the IRA are summarized in Table 1 (https://www.irs. gov/credits-and-deductions-under-the-inflation-reduction-actof-2022).
+2022 Inflation Reduction Act (IRA) expanded on BBA and raised the credit available to \$85/tonne of carbon oxide stored for dedicated storage and \$60/tonne for associated storage.
+IRA also implemented a direct-pay option for qualifying facilities, reduced the carbon capture threshold requirements for eligible projects, and extended the deadline to begin construction by January 1, 2033.